frakt-solana/new-loan-bots/README.md

 # new-loan-bots
-> Listening program events and making posts with generated image on twitter and discord
+> Http endpoint that makes posts with generated image on twitter and discord